razman786/wcckit/README.md

 workloads on Linux systems.

-It follows the direction of the Workload Characterisation Framework from the ADASS 2016 paper and poster: reproducible measurement, provenance capture, operating-system profiling, runtime resource utilisation, bottleneck location, and comparison across software and hardware versions.
+It follows the direction of the Workload Characterisation Framework from the SKA Telescope Local Monioring and Control Design: reproducible measurement, provenance capture, operating-system profiling, runtime resource utilisation, bottleneck location, and comparison across software and hardware versions.

 ## 🔭 What This Repository Contains